 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

 If you’d rather splash around in calmer water you can pay a 50k Rp / $4 entrance fee to the Dream Beach Huts and enjoy not one but two infinity pools for the day.
-It’s the perfect spot on the ridge right above the sand to do some serious lounging and people watching.
-Happy Hour is on from 4-6 pm with two for one cocktails.
+It’s the perfect spot on the ridge right above the sand to do some serious lounging and people-watching.
+Happy Hour is on from 4-6 pm with two-for-one cocktails.

 It’s named after the dramatic showcase of Mother Nature’s raw beauty as massive waves break onto a narrow limestone cliff, producing a swash of ocean spray with a thundering sound.
 The 30-meter wide cove is sometimes a playground for dolphins and if you’re lucky you’ll see some turtles as they come up for air.
 We weren’t lucky this time as it started to rain on our way out, so we turned around as the rocks get super slippery.

 Sandy Bay was our third and final stop of the day.
-The beach club is another all day hangout spot where you can enjoy breakfast, lunch, healthy juices, dinner, ice creams and delicious cocktails.
+The beach club is another all-day hangout spot where you can enjoy breakfast, lunch, healthy juices, dinner, ice creams and delicious cocktails.
 The restaurant is designed with rustic beach elegance in mind and is set against the backdrop of the waves crashing onto Devil’s Tears.

 I usually think the scooter drive out to any place on the smaller Indonesian islands is just as fun as the actual destination.
-But if you’re not a two-wheel kind of person, then you should take advantage the free pick up service they offer.
+But if you’re not a two-wheel kind of person, then you should take advantage the free pick-up service they offer.
 They are open every day from 8 am till late and reservations are recommended for dinner.